South Lamar School

 South Lamar School is a K–12 unified school district located in Millport, Alabama.
 The principal is Josh Harper.
 South Lamar School's mascot is a Stallion.
 The school's colors are crimson and gold.
-It is a small, 1A school with around 615 students.
+It is a small, 1A school with around 630 students.
 In 2018, it received a financial reward from the state for having its third-graders test among the best in the state.
-According to Niche.com, during the 2023–2024 school year, South Lamar School's student population is 87.2% White, 7.6% Black, 3.9% multiracial, 1% Hispanic, and 0.3% Asian with a total minority enrollment of about 13%.
-South Lamar School is also ranked #39 out of 374 best high schools in Alabama, #41 out of 389 best middle schools in Alabama, and #97 out of 721 best elementary schools in Alabama.
+According to Niche.com, during the 2025–2026 school year, South Lamar School's student population was 86.7% White, 6.9% African American, 4.6% multiracial, 1.4% Hispanic, and 0.3% Asian with a total minority enrollment of about 13%.
+South Lamar School is also ranked #58 out of 376 best high schools in Alabama, #59 out of 392 best middle schools in Alabama, and #125 out of 721 best elementary schools in Alabama.
+It is also ranked as #16 out of 65 for best k-12 schools in Alabama, as well as, #291 of 1,847 k-12 schools in America.

 In 1992, the school's basketball team won a state championship.
 The school's basketball court was dedicated in the coach of that team's honor, Johnnie Wilson.
 He coached at the school for 32 years.

 South Lamar School’s varsity softball team achieved a notable victory by winning the Class 1A Area Tournament final, defeating Berry High School 13–3, which secured their advancement to the AHSAA Regional Tournament.

 The school’s mission aims to foster lifelong learning, self‑respect, community pride, and responsible citizenship.
 Administrators, teachers, and parents collaborate to support students academically, emotionally, socially, physically, and aesthetically within a positive and safe environment.